Special Educational Needs and Disability (SEND) Information Report

 Who are our SEND team?

-Our Special Educational Needs Co-ordinator is Gareth Shaw whilst Mrs Laura Holt is on Maternity leave during the 2015/16 academic year.
+Our Special Educational Needs Co-ordinator is Mrs Laura Holt.
+She has overall responsibility for leading school development in SEND.
 She has overall responsibility for leading school development in SEND.

 Our SENCO is contactable via the school in writing at:

 Or via the school telephone number on 01725 510740

 The SEN Governor for MVW Academy is Mr Gareth Shaw and he is also contactable through the school.

 How do we consult with parents of children who have SEND?

 Where we have an initial concern it is most likely that your child's class teacher or SENCO will approach you to arrange a meeting to discuss concerns and next steps.

 If your child has been identified as having SEND and outside agencies are involved, you will be invited to attend a meeting twice a year to discuss your child's provision.
 This is in addition to the usual parents evenings/afternoons, which take place three times a year.
 Parents are sent copies of the child's Individual Education Plan (IEP).